Hyperbolic Graph Diffusion Model: Related Work

-Diffusion models\cite{Sohl2015} were generative models raised by Sohl-Dickstein et al. After the denoising diffusion probabilistic model was proposed, a large number of related works were carried out to improve this type of model such as DDIM\cite{DDIM2020}, score-based diffusion\cite{song2020score}.
-Extensive work has shown that this class of new models has tremendous capabilities in the field of generation.
-And some methods use diffusion graph models for molecule generation.
-Emiel Hoogeboom et al.\cite{EDM2022} proposed a diffusion model(EDM) for molecule generation in 3D that is equivariant to Euclidean transformations.
-EDM defines a noising process on both node positions and features, and learns the generative denoising process using an equivariant neural network.
-Minkai Xu et al.\cite{GeoDiff2022} proposed a novel generative model named GEODIFF for molecular conformation prediction.
-GEODIFF treats each atom as a particle and learns to directly reverse the diffusion process as a Markov chain.
-Brian L. Trippe et al.\cite{Brian2022} proposed to learn a distribution over diverse and longer protein backbone structures via an E(3)-equivariant graph neural network.
-And they proved this method can achieve structurally diverse scaffolds for a fixed motif.
-Bowen Jing et al.\cite{Torsional2022} proposed torsional diffusion, a novel diffusion framework that operates on the space of torsion angles via a diffusion process on the hypertorus and an extrinsic-to-intrinsic score model.
-Compared to machine learning and cheminformatics methods, torsional diffusion generates superior conformer ensembles on a standard benchmark of drug-like molecules.
-It outperforms in terms of both RMSD and chemical properties, while also being orders of magnitude faster than previous diffusion-based models.
+After the denoising diffusion probabilistic model \cite{ho2020denoising} was proposed, a large number of related works were carried out to improve this type of model such as DDIM \cite{DDIM2020}, score-based diffusion \cite{song2020score}.
+Some works extended diffusion models to graph generation tasks. \citet{jo2022score} proposed a novel score-based graph generation model, which can generate both node features and adjacency matrices via the system of SDEs by introducing the diffusion process of graphs. \citet{GeoDiff2022} proposed a novel generative model named GEODIFF for molecular conformation prediction.
+In addition, some works have extended the diffusion model to non-Euclidean manifolds to adequately model the data distribution. \citet{Torsional2022} proposed torsional diffusion, a novel diffusion framework that operates on the space of torsion angles via a diffusion process on the hypertorus and an extrinsic-to-intrinsic score model.
+RDM \cite{huang2022riemannian} and RSGM \cite{de2022riemannian} extended the diffusion model to arbitrary compact and non-compact Riemannian manifolds, but have not been fully evaluated on more real-world datasets.

-However, previous diffusion models did not take into account the geometric relationships of long ranges.
-The branching structure and tree-like structure of molecules are not taken into account, resulting in weak global or large-scale geometric grasping ability.